-Moderate-term projects should be addressed in 3-10 years while long-term improvements should be considered on an as-required or funding is available in the future and should be re-evaluated on an on-going basis to ensure they are addressed appropriately.
+Moderate-term projects should be addressed in 3-10 years while long-term improvements should be considered on an as-required basis or if funding is available in the future.
+They should be re-evaluated on an on-going basis to ensure they are addressed appropriately.
 These projects will provide improvements to the Town but are not of immediate need.